Posted on 16 Comments

 8.4V Capable: Yes

-It supports a high voltage of 2S LiPo directly, so seems to be slightly slow on 1S LiPo, however, it centers precisely no matter what.
+It supports a high voltage of 2S LiPo directly, so seem to be slightly slow on 1S LiPo.

 KST X08 V6 [Digital]